Forcing Encryption in SQL Server

 SQL Server Service Restart

-Open a local and/or remote query session.
-You may have to ensure the Encrypt connection & Trust server certificate options are checked.
+You may now have to ensure the Encrypt connection & Trust server certificate options are checked!

 SSMS Connection Properties

-Now query sys.dm_exec_connections to check the encryption_option of all SQL connections.
+2. Once connected, query the sys.dm_exec_connections table and check the encryption_option column for all the incoming SQL connections.

 sys.dm_exec_connections